Buenos Aires is one of the world’s great party cities, which is why a proper pub crawl is obligatory.

-On this particular Thursday night, both founding members of the Buenos Aires Pub Crawl happen to be along; Dustin Walsh (now a Youtube star) who resides here in Buenos Aires, and Roger Trueba, who makes the trip down from the US about once a month to oversee the operation, which includes 22 staff members, headquartered in an office downtown.
+On this particular Thursday night, both founding members of the Buenos Aires Pub Crawl happen to be along; Dustin Walsh (now a Youtube star) who resides here in Buenos Aires, and Roger Trueba, who makes the trip down from the US about once a month to oversee the operation, which includes 22 staff members, headquartered in an office in Buenos Aires’ downtown.